 Two of the Magna Carta Barons were Richard de Clare, Earl of Hertford (ca. 1153-1217), and his son Gilbert de Clare, Earl of Hertford and Gloucester (ca. 1180-1230).
 Great landowners, they were closely related by blood and/or marriage to the majority of other Magna Carta barons.

-The man-made motte is nearly 20m in height, now surmounted by the ruins of a keep.
-A pathway curls up to the top – for views of Clare and the Stour Valley.
+The man-made motte of Clare Castle is nearly 20m in height, now surmounted by the ruins of a keep.
+A pathway curls up to the top – for excellent views of Clare, the Stour Valley and Essex.
 A curtain wall with towers surrounded the inner bailey.
-The outer bailey was encircled by a earth bank. probably with a wooden palisade.
+The outer bailey was encircled by a earth bank, probably with a wooden palisade.

 The grounds contain a disused railway station: a set of listed buildings which include a stationmaster’s office, waiting rooms, ticket office and a goods shed, constructed in 1865, part of the Great Eastern system, closed in 1967.
 A cafe opened in April 2017 in what were the public areas of the station.